 As a student of Dutch Golden Age painting, I’m skeptical about these dimensions, not wanting to see such Haarlem-specific landscapes geographically misappropriated in Almere.
 Yet I become half-convinced by MKA’s inventive application of cultural heritage during our late-afternoon midwinter visit to the Almere house.
 As dusk falls, the sunset is nothing short of spectacular.
 Crepuscular rays cast columns of sunlight throughout the main living area, streaming through the windows and the door that connects kitchen to terrace.

-The same diversity is apparent in Lofthouse 1, a single-family timber-clad home in Amsterdam North, where a former urban harbour has been converted to a residential neighbourhood, in sharp contrast to suburban Almere.
+The same diversity is apparent in Lofthouse 1, a single-family timber-clad home in Amsterdam North, where a former urban harbor has been converted to a residential neighborhood, in sharp contrast to suburban Almere.
 Both steel-framed houses offer unobstructed views of the surroundings, yet in Amsterdam MKA opted for an atrium that is divided by crisscrossing sets of staircases and positioned living areas on higher levels.
-A subtle integration of site, an empathetic adherence to the client’s brief and a willingness to place detail above material luxury are elements incorporated into Koehler’s projects.
-Surely in time one of them–site, form or materiality–will emerge as the firm’s signature characteristic.
+A subtle integration of site, an empathetic adherence to the client’s brief, and a willingness to place detail above material luxury are elements incorporated into Koehler’s projects.
+Surely in time one of them–site, form, or materiality–will emerge as the firm’s signature characteristic.